stripe/stripe-go/README.md

 ## Documentation

-Below are a couple of simple examples.
+Below are a few simple examples.
 For details on all the functionality in this library, see the [GoDoc](http://godoc.org/github.com/cosn/stripe) documentation.

 ### Customers